-Memorizing Arabic vocabulary is one of the most important steps in learning Arabic.
-Without words, it is difficult to read, understand, speak or build sentences.
-But many beginners struggle to remember Arabic words because the language uses a different alphabet, unfamiliar sounds and word patterns that may feel new at first.
+However, many beginners struggle to remember Arabic words because the language uses a different alphabet, new sounds and structures that may seem unfamiliar at first.

-1. Learn Arabic Words in Context
+Learn Arabic words in context

 One of the biggest mistakes is learning Arabic words alone, without context.
 A word is easier to remember when you see how it works in a sentence.

-For example, instead of memorizing only a word for âbookâ, learn a short sentence that uses the word.
-This helps you understand meaning, word order and usage at the same time.
+For example, instead of memorizing only the word “book”, learn a short sentence that uses this word.
+This helps you understand the meaning, word order and usage at the same time.

 Vocabulary becomes easier to memorize when it is organized by themes.
 Instead of mixing random words, group them around practical topics.

-Useful beginner themes include:
+Useful themes for beginners include:

 - family;